hysamah/ES_project2/README.md

 ## Project Idea

 Our project aims at utilizing hand gestures for control.
-We will be controlling a car kit (Dagu 4WD) using a glove that has sensors and an embedded MCU.
-We use a mixture of flex sensors and an Inertial measurement unit (IMU) inside the glove to determine the hand movement.
+We will be controlling a car kit (Dagu 4WD) using a glove that has sensors, buttons and an embedded MCU.
+We use a mixture of flex sensor and an Inertial measurement unit (IMU) inside the glove to determine the hand movement.
+We also used 2 button for the record and replay features.
 We use the STM32 Nucleo board to interact with the sensors.
 Moreover, it communicates  the desired car movements to another Nucleo-32 board in the Dagu kit using a bluetooth module via UART.
 The on-ground Nucleo-32 will signal the Pololu motor controller to move the Dagu in the correct direction.
+We also implemented a PID control loop using another IMU in the Dagu kit to enhance Dagu stability and response accuracy to the gestures.

-Our project has 5 basic gestures:
+Our project has 7 basic gestures:
 -  open palm for stopping/braking
 -  closed fist + downwards rotate (pitch angle) for forward
 -  closed fist + upwards rotate (pitch angle) for reverse
 -  closed fist + left rotate (roll angle) for left
 -  closed fist + right rotate (roll angle) for right
+-  record button to record the gestures
+-  replay button to play the recorded gestures.